King Charles wins hearts in Germany with ‘very well-received’ visit

 The visit comes as the two sides are trying to rebuild relations after Brexit.

-According to Jens Zimmermann, a lawmaker from Germany’s center-left Social Democrats, Charles’ speech in the German parliament, which was delivered partially in German sent a “clear message.”
+According to Jens Zimmermann, a lawmaker from Germany’s centre-left Social Democrats, Charles’ speech in the German parliament, which was delivered partially in German sent a “clear message.”

 “The speech in the Bundestag was very well-received,” Mr Zimmermann was quoted as saying to the Associated Press.